 What is a Crush Injury?

 Almost immediately, the body part that is crushed or compressed begins to lose oxygen and blood flow.
-Over a period of several hours, ischemia, a condition caused by inadequate blood flow to the injured part of the body starts.
+Over several hours, ischemia, a condition caused by inadequate blood flow to the injured part of the body, starts.
 The loss of blood flow can cause the impacted body tissue to die.
 Immediate and prompt emergency medical assistance is required to minimize complications and preserve as much tissue as possible.

 Common Causes of Crush Injuries

-Crush injuries can occur anytime and any place.
-They do tend to occur most often in and around construction sites and in transportation accidents involving trucks, cars and other vehicles.
-When crush injuries do occur, they are more likely to happen under the following common scenarios:
+Crush injuries can happen at any time and in any place, but they are most common in and around construction sites and in transportation accidents involving trucks, cars, and other vehicles.
+Compression injuries are more likely to occur in the following common scenarios:

-- Machinery with unguarded moving parts: A machine that is not properly guarded, turned off or disabled when not in use, or de-energized during maintenance or repairs, may start up unexpectedly and cause a crush injury to a worker.
+- Machinery with unguarded moving parts: A machine that is not adequately guarded, turned off, or disabled when not in use or de-energized during maintenance or repairs may start up unexpectedly and cause a crush injury to a worker.

-- Buried in or by debris or equipment: Workers can be crushed when an unprotected trench and excavation caves in.
+- Buried in or by debris or equipment: Workers can be crushed when an unprotected trench or excavation caves in.
 Crush injuries can also occur if the structure, building, or house collapses while workers or other people are inside.
-Scaffolds around buildings collapse and walls can collapse during demolition, injuring any workers or pedestrians present, crushing and burying them underneath the debris or equipment.
+Scaffolds around buildings collapse, and walls can collapse during demolition, injuring any workers or pedestrians present and crushing and burying them underneath the debris or equipment.

 Symptoms of Crush Injuries

-The National Institutes of Health’s U.S. National Library of Medicine MedlinePlus identifies a crush injury as occurring when force or pressure is put on a body part as a result of being squeezed between two heavy objects.
+The National Institutes of Health’s U.S. National Library of Medicine MedlinePlus identifies this type of injury as occurring when force or pressure is put on a body part due to being squeezed between two heavy objects.
 The symptoms of crush injuries are as follows:

 - Severe Bleeding (internal and external);